CardanoIndiaDevelopersCommunity/Upskilling_Cardano/README.md

 # Cardano India Developers Community.
 # Upskilling_Cardano
 WELCOME TO CARDANO INDIA DEVELOPERS COMMUNITY

-Cardano India Developers Community is a premier IT Development , Consulting and Training Company started by passionate individuals who have more than 5+ years of industry experience in the field of IT Service Management, Project Management and various other top notch high/end value added frameworks.
+Cardano India Developers Community is a group of highly motivated, self driven, dynamic techno-enthusiasts having combined 45+ years of experience in development, designing and building enterprise application.
+With keen interest in Cardano Blockchain Devevelopment.
+They passionate about upskilling developers in Haskell, Plutus, Marlowe, Atala Prism and hence help in building Cardano based Web 3.0 DApps and DAOs.

 A blockchain is a distributed database of records linked together by a series of cryptographic proofs.
 The records are called blocks; the blockchain is a collection of blocks.

 Projects emerging today can be referred to as the third generation of blockchain technology.
-Cardano is a Web 3.0 network with a blockchain-powered ecosystem that allows users to interact without relying on centralized data repositories but completely decentralized and open source.
+Cardano is Blockchain 3.0 network ecosystem that allows users to interact without relying on centralized data repositories but completely decentralized and open source.

 Non-fungible tokens (NFTs) are cryptographic assets on a blockchain with unique identification codes and metadata that distinguish them from each other.
 NFTs exist on a blockchain, which is a distributed public ledger that records transactions.